openshift-labs/cloud-native-katacoda/microservice-vertx/01-maven-project.md

 3. A REST endpoint is created for `/*` to return a static JSON response `{"message": "Hello World"}`
 3. An HTTP Server is created which listens on port 8080

 You can use Maven to make sure the skeleton project builds successfully.
-You should get a `BUILD SUCCESS` message in the logs, otherwise the build has failed.

 > Make sure to run the `package` Maven goal and not `install`.
 The latter would
 > download a lot more dependencies and do things you don't need yet!